thomasZimmerman0/web-ft-07-2022/lectures/week05/3-Wednesday/homework/README.md

 Some ideas:

+- grab a list of all of the characters, and print out their name and what house they belong to
 - make the name of the house clickable; when you click on it, print the house information either to the console or to the page
-- grab a list of all of the characters, and print out their name and what house they belong to

-- house name
-    - characters
-    - characters
-    - characters
-- house name
-    - characters
-    - characters
-    - characters
-- house name
-    - characters
-- ...
-    - characters